 - Date span: A single point in time, or track changes over time (time series)?

 - Output needs: Do you need to see data on screen, download or print a pretty table, or download data to analyze further?

-- Periodicity of surveys: Understand that surveys may be decennial, annual, or represent an average over 3 or 5 years (e.g., American Community Survey).
+- Periodicity of surveys: Understand that surveys may be decennial, annual, or represent a pool of observations over 3 or 5 years (e.g., American Community Survey).

 - Changes in questions: Understand that different questions are asked as parts of different surveys, and questions asked change over time.

 Once you've thought through this, see the following tabs of this guide to find appropriate sources for your data.